isomerpages/moe-pasirriscrestsec/_departments/English & Literature.md

 <img src="/images/Pic3.jpeg" alt="Pic3" style="width:70%">

-<p><strong>Crestian Reads</strong>
+<p align="justify"><strong>Crestian Reads</strong>

 An Instagram account run by the Reading Committee of the English Language Department, this platform showcases what staff and students are currently reading to generate an interest among the student population.</p>

 <img src="/images/Pic4.jpeg" alt="Pic4" style="width:70%">

-<b>Roald Dahl Showdown</b>  <br>
+<p align="justify"><b>Roald Dahl Showdown</b>  <br>

-This is an annual competition in PRCS which gets the Secondary One students to enjoy the British novelist’s books.
+This is an annual competition in PRCS which gets the Secondary One students to enjoy the British novelist’s books.</p>

 <img src="/images/Pic5.jpeg" alt="Pic5" style="width:50%">

-<b>Other Book Events</b>
+<p align="justify"><b>Other Book Events</b>

-To get students to enjoy owning a copy of a book, the department regularly invites vendors to introduce books for book sale events.
+To get students to enjoy owning a copy of a book, the department regularly invites vendors to introduce books for book sale events.</p>

 <img src="/images/Pic6.jpeg" alt="Pic6" style="width:70%">

-The Critical Writing Programme is a weekly activity for the students.
+<p align="justify">The Critical Writing Programme is a weekly activity for the students.

 In Critical Writing, students learn to appreciate how multimodality works in language.
 Students are exposed to visual texts which they have to analyse and evaluate.
-These visual texts can include websites, posters and videos.
+These visual texts can include websites, posters and videos. </p>
 </div>
 	</li>